 Radiation therapy for rectal cancer stage 4

-Radiation therapy is often used after surgery to destroy tumor foci, which could not be removed surgically.
-The irradiation is usually required for residual tumors and regional metastases.
+After the surgery, radiation therapy is used to destroy tumor foci, which could not be removed surgically.
+Irradiation is usually required for residual tumors and regional metastases.

 In such cases, German oncologists irradiate pathological areas using modern linear accelerators (IMRT, VMAT methods).
 They can affect tumors of any shape and size with a high dose of ionizing radiation with maximum protection of the healthy areas of the body.
 In this case, the therapeutic effect is achieved after several sessions, which last only 15-30 minutes.

 If surgery is contraindicated for rectal cancer, chemoradiotherapy can be used.
 This method combines chemotherapy and radiation therapy.
-Such treatment reduces the number of cancer cells and also increases the anti-tumor effect of the therapy.
+Such treatment reduces the number of cancer cells and increases therapy's anti-tumor effect.
 The treatment may be sequential, with one method being used first and then another.
 It is also possible to use both methods at the same time.

 It should be noted that sometimes successful chemoradiation therapy can significantly reduce the tumor foci, and the doctor can perform their surgical removal.